AdrianRaFo/kafka-spike/README.md

 #### Partition

 If a valid partition number is specified that partition will be used when sending the record.
-If no partition is specified but a key is present a partition will be chosen using a hash of the key. **If neither key nor partition is present a partition will be assigned in a round-robin fashion**.
+If no partition is specified but a key is present a partition will be chosen by using a hash of the key. **If neither key nor partition is present a partition will be assigned in a round-robin fashion**.

 #### Same *client id* for producers